Nov 21, 2024

 Federal Work Study - The Federal Work-Study Program provides employment opportunities for students who need additional funds to help meet their educational expenses.
 To be considered as a candidate for the work-study program, a student must (1) file a FAFSA, (2) be a U.S. citizen or permanent resident, (3) be enrolled in an undergraduate academic program, (4) be registered for at least six (6) or more credits, (5) meet the financial aid standards of satisfactory academic progress, and (6) be in good academic standing.

-Federal Direct Loans - Union College participates in the William D. Ford Federal Direct Loan Program, commonly known as direct lending.
+Federal Direct Loans - UCNJ participates in the William D. Ford Federal Direct Loan Program, commonly known as direct lending.
 The College’s participation in this program allows students to borrow directly from the U.S. Department of Education.
 The Direct Loan program enables eligible applicants and their parents to obtain a student loan (Subsidized or Unsubsidized) or parent loan (PLUS) to meet their educationally related expenses.

 2023-2024 INTEREST RATES**